Photography for Beginners :

 Everyone starts their respective journey differently.
 The same thing follows for photography as well.
 Not everyone starts photography or show interest towards camera right from the schooldays.
 Some starts as a compulsory lesson in college or through a online/offline photography classes or some just gets motivated from others or by seeing any shots from NatGeo or Discovery on television.
 Later one was my story though :).

-The thing is, there is a starting point of everything which in-turn increases your interest towards doing that thing and gradually it converts into passion and then later you become a professional.
-Before going ahead with all this, you should know Photography is a bit expensive hobby and you will need to vast amount of information to discover from Internet if you starting this from scratch.
-Here in this blog I have tried to consolidate each point from beginning, from PHOTOGRAPHY BASICS to different PHOTOGRAPHY TERMINOLOGIES.
+The thing is, there is a starting point of everything which in-turn increases your interest towards doing that thing and gradually it converts into passion and then later you become a Professional.
+Here in this post I have tried to consolidate each point from beginning, from PHOTOGRAPHY BASICS to different PHOTOGRAPHY TERMINOLOGIES.
 These points will surely help you move in right direction :

 How to Get Started in Photography